jlcrawford/starter-academic/content/publication/NBA-activities/index.md

 ---
-title: "Brain structure in the cingulate cortex and locus coeruleus in late life is associated with engagement in complex mental activities across the life span"
+title: "Brain structure in the cingulate cortex and locus coeruleus in late life is associated with engagement in complex mental activities across the life span
 publication_types:
   - "2"
 authors: